soudeepd/soudeepd.github.io/pages/research.md

 - Clustering and classification methods
 - Bayesian implementation of time series methods
 - Application of statistics in sports, especially soccer

+### <a name="consulting"></a>Consulting work

+With my expertise and experiences in working with real life datasets, I am interested in providing consulting services to relevant industries.
+I have been doing this in different capacities for a few organizations, as listed below.

+- DBS Bank, Singapore: This work is related to a three-step methodology utilized by the client for understanding the value of data in banking industry.
+We reviewed their method and provided theoretical as well as empirical understanding of the efficacy of the currently used methodology.
+It was followed up with necessary modifications and suggestions.

+- Real Estate Research Initiative (IIMB-RERI), Bengaluru, India: It is an ongoing collaborative venture.
+We worked on a spatial modelling technique to create a commercial rental index that can be used for understanding the dynamics of rental properties in various cities of India.

+- SportsKPI, Bengaluru, India: Kabaddi is a popular sport in India, with a cash-rich national league system played across various cities.
+The client deals with multiple aspects of the league for several teams.
+In this collaborative work, we developed a method for appropriate valuation of a Kabaddi player and how it can be used in building strategies, both during auction stage and the matches.

 ### <a name="grants"></a>Grants